mjcanon4/robinhood-app/README.md

                         on the right are real time prices.
 When you click on a stock name you "buy one" and you will see your shares rise!

+                        As this is a React based project, please navigate to the "src" file to see all of the logic and code.